winstonjs/winston-compat/README.md

 # winston-compat
-Core functionality from winston &lt; 3.0.0 commonly used by user-created transports.
+Core functionality from winston < 3.0.0 commonly used by user-created transports.